The 13 major finals Raphael Varane has played in – and the 12 he has won

-Isco, who was awarded man of the match in Macedonia, put his side two up before Romelu Lukaku pulled one back for United, he and Marcus Rashford missing big chances as Varane and his defence held out to see the Super Cup won by a Spanish club for the eighth time in nine years.
+Isco, who was awarded man of the match in Macedonia, put his side two up before Romelu Lukaku pulled one back for United.
+Lukaku and Marcus Rashford missing big chances as Varane and his defence held out to see the Super Cup won by a Spanish club for the eighth time in nine years.

-Varane once again partnered Ramos in the heart of defence after Pepe brought an end to his illustrious Real career in the summer, Ronaldo becoming the first player to ever score in successive Club World Cup finals as his free-kick won the match.
+Varane once again partnered Ramos in the heart of defence after Pepe had brought an end to his illustrious Real career at the end of 2016-17.

-In what proved to be Zidane’s final game in charge of the club, Real defeated a spirited Liverpool side 3-1 – thanks to a moment of magic and a couple of mistakes.
+Real reached their third successive Champions League final and defeated a spirited Liverpool side 3-1 – thanks to a moment of magic and a couple of mistakes.

 Sadio Mane had equalised after Karim Benzema capitalised on Loris Karius’ first error, before Bale hit *that* stunning overhead kick, adding a third when his shot slipped through Karius’ fingers.